KapitanFloww/FlowwSmoke/README.md

 ## Installation

 ### Download
-Simple download the latest `jar`-file from [Jenkins](http://floww-industries.de:8099/blue/organizations/jenkins/FlowwSmoke/activity) under "artifacts".
+Simple download the latest `jar`-file from [Jenkins](http://floww-industries.de:8099/blue/organizations/jenkins/FlowwSmoke/activity).
+Select the latest build, click on "Artifacts" and download the `jar`-file.

 ### Build the plugin yourself
 Clone this repository using `git` and execute the following command inside the projects root folder: